MIJOTHY/REACT_SCHMEACT/README.md

 	document.getElementById("content")
 );
 ```
-*** MORE TO BE DONE HERE ***
 Right, so we've done this, but there are two things wrong.
 Firstly, we haven't made a FruitApp yet.
 Secondly, We're not asking for any script files in our index.html.
+Let's add a script file pointing to `/build/main.js` just before we close the body tag, and start making files!
+Or alternatively, `git checkout props`.

 ## WIP Key Koncept 2: Props
 Props are, as the name suggests, properties of a component instance.
 This is how components get access to data passed down to them.
 Owners pass ownee components their props, and those ownee components can reference those props in their `render` function in order to output them.